bobbrowning/sudsjs/README.md

 1. Routes.
 Defines the mapping of URL to Javascript modules.
 It alsi includes the default port which the programs listen to.
 To change it temporarily set the PORT environment variable.
 1. Set up the superuser email address in the security section.
 It also lists the permission sets you require.
 1. The input section includes a list of input field types.
-Youy can create your own handlers for special input types, in which case you add them here.
+You can create your own handlers for special input types (/bin/suds/input for examples), in which case you add them here.
 1. The view configuration lists the view engine and views.
 The view engine is set to ejs (https://ejs.co/).
 Other view engines have not been tested.